 - I heard Abu Said saying four words.
 He said, "I heard the Prophet (saying the following narrative)."
 He had participated in twelve holy battles with the Prophet.

 Narrated Abu Huraira:

-The Prophet said, "Do not set out on a journey except for THREE Mosques i.e. Al-Masjid-AI-Haram, the Mosque of Allah’s Apostle, and the Mosque of Al-Aqsa, (Mosque of Yeruwshalaim)."
+The Prophet said, "Do not set out on a journey except for THREE Mosques i.e. Al-Masjid-AI-Haram, the Mosque of Allah’s Delegate, and the Mosque of Al-Aqsa, (Mosque of Yeruwshalaim)."
 That the phrase Bayt Al-Maqdis undoubtedly refers to the Temple structure located in Yeruwshalaim as the preceding traditions affirm is further clarified in the following hadith:

 Bukhari, Volume 4, Book 55, Number 585:

 - Narrated Abu Dhar:

 I said, "O Allah’s Delegate!
 Which mosque was first built on the surface of the earth?"
 He said, "Al-Masjid-ul-Haram (in Mecca)."
 I said, "Which was built next?"
 He replied "The mosque of Al-Aqsa (in Yeruwshalaim)."
 I said, "What was the period of construction between the two?"
 He said, "Forty years."
 He added, "Wherever (you may be, and) the prayer time becomes due, perform the prayer there, for the best thing is to do so (i.e. to offer the prayers in time)."

 This would place the erection of the Ka’abah at approximately 998 BCE, since the construction of the first Temple was not completed by Solomon until 951 BCE.
 (C.f.
 1 Kings 6:1-7:51)